SeekPlush-linux/discord-tag-rotator/README.md

 ## Conclusion
 I hope you liked using my script and maybe also flexed your tags to your friends, and if you did, then make sure to star this repo, i would appreciate it ^_^

-(i've spent 2 hours writing this README till 4:30 AM so please do star this repo, thanks)
+(i spent 2 hours writing this README till 4:30 AM so please do star this repo, thanks)

 ## Contact Me
 In case you have any questions or suggestions for the script, you can find me on Discord [here](https://discord.com/users/728655009759363191), DMs are always open!